FINTprosjektet/fint-consumer-personal/README.md

 ```

 * Open browser and hit `http://localhost:8080/swagger-ui.html`
-* Check to see if you get any results form the endpoints
+* Check to see if you get any results from the endpoints